 Raising funds to support research is difficult and more than ever funders need to let donors and the public know that their donations are being used to support world class research.
-As successful applicants are well-positioned to explain the role of research in increasing heart and brain health and reducing the burden of heart disease and stroke, they may be asked by Heart & Stroke and Brain Canada to communicate the importance of research to donors and the public, via interviews and meetings with donors.
+As successful applicants are well-positioned to explain the role of research in increasing heart and brain health and reducing the burden of heart disease and stroke, they may be asked by Heart & Stroke and Brain Canada to communicate the importance of research to donors and the public, through various means, such as interviews and meetings with donors.

-A.8 Ethical Requirements
+A.9 Ethical Requirements